Ki1shan/traffic-cap/README.md

 ## How to Use
 1. Open `8deadd62-d30e-4cfd-bf3a-522d4d99f4ad.pcapng` in Wireshark
 2. Use filters like `dns`, `http`, `icmp`, `tcp` to analyze specific traffic
-3. Refer to `report.md` for example packets and analysis